zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message saying mark is done successfully as well as specific task that is marked
+- Displays message indicating mark is done successfully as well as specific task that is marked

 #### Examples: